 Summer is synonymous with two things: nice weather, and barbecuing.
 But being a grill master is easier said than done, and it can be an overwhelming task for many.
-Having some pro tips under your belt can help bring you the juiciest flavours in your meat, seafood, or veggies.
-Instead of winging it, stick to these fool-proof hacks, which have been vetted by BBQ experts all over.
+Having some pro tips under your belt can help bring you the juiciest flavors in your meat, seafood, or veggies.
+Instead of winging it, stick to these fool-proof hacks, which have been vetted by BBQ experts all over, and take your next cookout to the next level.

 1. Sub rosemary for skewers.
 It’s still sturdy enough to hold your kabobs together, with an added aromatic bonus.
 Why use a wooden stick when you could be slow roasting fragrant herbs instead?
 This takes some of the legwork out of seasoning and also stops your food from falling through the grill gates.